 17. Recommended by Major Adam Hepworth: The Black Swan: The Impact of the Highly Improbable by Nassim Taleb.
 366 pages.
 “A mathematician and professor at New York University, Taleb’s book focuses on understanding uncertainty and variance in financial markets without being overly technical (indeed, he deliberately writes so that the ‘non-technical reader’ can skip technical chapters)”.

 18. Recommended by Major Adam Hepworth: The Flaw of Averages: Why We Underestimate Risk in the Face of Uncertainty by Sam Savage.
 392 pages.
 “This Stanford professor explores why utilising average information is a poor approach when appreciating the full spectrum of information better highlights the uncertainty in decisions.
-There is never ‘the outcome’, but ‘outcome’ of many that could occur.
+There is never ‘the outcome’, but ‘a outcome’ of many that could occur.
 This approach can be applied to command; your assessment that the enemy will behave in one way doesn’t mean they will.
 There is always likelihood and probability to consider.
 You don’t need to invoke mathematics, but you need to be cognisant that there is a ‘next step’ of analysis”.

 19. Recommended by Colonel James Davis: The Rules of the Game: Jutland and British Naval Command by Andrew Gordon.
 708 pages.
 “The book spans the Victorian Era and encompasses the transition from sail to steam; flag signalling to wireless telephony; Trafalgar to Jutland and charts the decline of the once-mighty British Navy”.